 The President & CEO delegates authority to each executive division head, who is then responsible for promoting respect for human rights, ensuring responsibility through the entire value chain.
 The President & CEO also reports to the Board of Directors on matters that are important in fulfilling our commitment to respect for human rights, and the Board of Directors monitors and supervises these matters.
 This process ensures responsibility throughout the entire value chain.
 We appointed a director in charge of human rights in fiscal 2023.

-In fiscal 2021, we reviewed our human rights initiatives under VG2.0, our medium-term management plan in operation from fiscal 2017 to fiscal 2020.
-We reassessed key human rights issues relevant to our businesses.
+In fiscal 2021, we reviewed our human rights initiatives under VG2.0, our medium-term management plan implemented between fiscal 2017 and fiscal 2020, and reassessed the key human rights issues relevant to our business.
 We also assessed the impact of OMRON technologies on human rights.
 We clarified the results of these assessments as Specific Human Rights Issues in the Human Rights Policy established in March 2022.

-Our first step included surveying international standards, and industry and stakeholder trends, as well as interviewing 15 divisions throughout OMRON, including regional headquarters outside Japan.
+Our first step in conducting the human rights impact assessments was to survey international standards, industry trends, and stakeholder trends, as well as interview 15 divisions throughout OMRON, including regional headquarters outside Japan.
 After comprehensively identifying human rights issues based on international human rights standards, we narrowed issues down to those specific to the electrical and electronics industry.
 We also identified up to 19 issues in our value chain that could affect rights holders.
 Finally, we mapped and prioritized risks based on risk severity and relevance to business, enabling the identification of seven priority issues (salient human rights issues) to be addressed.

-In fiscal 2024, each responsible department has formulated action plans to address the seven issues identified in the FY2022 Human Rights Impact Assessment.
+In fiscal 2025, each responsible department is formulating and advancing action plans to address the seven issues identified in the fiscal 2022 human rights impact assessment.

 Our assessments are based on the OECD Due Diligence Guidelines, and we use the Self-Assessment Questionnaire and other tools provided by the Responsible Business Alliance (RBA).